Slins-23/software-renderer/README.md

 * You can quit by clicking on the `X` button in the GUI.
 * You can resize the window by clicking and dragging the edges.

+### Engine

+The `Engine` instance holds everything together and controls the flow of the program, by calling the relevant functions through the `main.cpp` file, which is explained in further detail in the [main.cpp](#main-cpp) section.

+Its member variables are:
+`window`: A pointer to an `SDL_Window` instance.
+`renderer`: A pointer to an `SDL_Renderer` instance.
+`texture`: A pointer to an `SDL_Texture` instance.
+`buffer`: A pointer to the 32-bit `RGB` pixel buffer array.
+`title`: Title of the window to be rendered.
+`WIDTH`: Width of the window to be rendered.
+`HEIGHT`: Height of the window to be rendered.

+> The window is resizeable.
+>
+>

+## main.cpp

+This is where the `main` function is, and where you use the `Engine` instance in order to control the flow of the program.

+Here's how it goes in a few steps:
+1. Instantiate the `Engine` class, in this case that is the `engine` variable.
+2. Run the `Engine` member function `setup`, in order to setup the `Engine`, which initializes `SDL` and allocates a pixel buffer. i.e. `engine.setup()`
+3. Set a starting `Scene` to be rendered.
+You can do so by assigning the `engine.current_scene` variable to a `Scene` instance.
+The `Scene` constructor variables are explained in [Scene](#scene). i.e. `engine.current_scene = Scene(...)`
+4. Run the main execution loop.
+	> The framerate is calculated here, but I will ommit these variables for clarity.
+	1. The `SDL` events are processed, by calling the `Engine` member function `handle_events`.
+This is where key presses trigger actions within the program. i.e. engine.handle_events()
+	2. Draws the `Scene` instances, if the engine hasn't been paused by pressing the key `P`.
+	3. Renders the new frame by calling the `Engine` member function `render`.
+Through `SDL` routines, it clears the `renderer`, updates the `texture` with the new pixel `buffer`, then updates the screen. i.e. `engine.render()`
+	4. If the rendering was too fast, meaning that it took less milliseconds per frame than the given framerate in the should, then the rendering of the next frame is delayed by the difference between the two.
+You can set the `FPS` in the `Engine` member variable `FPS`.
+The default value is `60`.
+The milliseconds per frame is stored in the `Engine` member variable `MSPERFRAME`, and it is calculated using the given `FPS`. i.e. `engine.FPS` and `engine.MSPERFRAME`
+	5. The averaged `FPS` over the given `engine.fps_update_interval` (in milliseconds) is printed to the console.
+	6. Goes back to the beginning of the loop..

 ## Utils

 The file `Utils.h` contains the implementation of utility functions.